 ADD EXECUTOR CONNECTOR /USECERT /AGENTNAME=<Enter the name of the Agent>

-/SERVER="<Enter the REST URL>" /PROMPT /NOALLOWNONE /NOALLOWSSPIOption Description USECERT Uses the default executor connector certificate setup for the server.
+USECERT This option uses the default executor connector certificate setup for the server.

 Verifying the Agent State in JAMS